S1eep1esss/Database-Design-For-It-shop/README.md

-This is design sample databse of it shop
+# designing a sample databsse of it shop